lukemcelya/CanfieldSolitaire/README.md

 ## Contributing
 If you find any issues or would like to contribute improvements, feel free to submit a pull request!

+## Thank you!
+I hope you enjoy Canfield!